mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

         MATHESAR_DATABASES='(mathesar_tables|postgresql://mathesar:mathesar@mathesar_db:5432/mathesar)'
         DJANGO_SUPERUSER_PASSWORD='password'
       ```
-    - (Optional) The next step will start a Postgres database container called ` mathesar_db` automatically, this database won't be necessary if you already have a database and you plan on using it.
+    - (Optional) The next step will start a Postgres database container called ` mathesar_db` automatically, this database won't be necessary if you already have a database, and you plan on using it.
 Refer to [Start Mathesar Server without the Database Server](#start-mathesar-server-without-the-database-server) for starting the web server without the additional db dependency.
     - Start the Mathesar web server

         === "Linux"